Variadic Attributes

 Motivation

-Zirric currently lacks a concise way to specify multiple constraints or requirements in annotations.
+Zirric currently lacks a concise way to specify multiple constraints or requirements in attributes.
 For example, to enforce that a parameter must satisfy both Countable and Iterable, users must use workarounds like @HasAll([Countable, Iterable]), which is less readable and feels unnatural.

 1. Type Constraints: Annotating parameters or fields to require multiple traits or interfaces.

-func process(@Requires(Countable, Iterable) data) {}
+fn process(@Requires(Countable, Iterable) data) {}

 2. Tooling and Compile-Time Checks: Enabling tools (e.g., LSP, compilers) to validate that values meet multiple constraints.